The 8 Best Electric Golf Push Carts

 Even if you just play a standard 18 holes, it’s good to know you can take your time.
 You could stop for lunch after the 9th hole and accidentally leave the cart powered on, and you’ll still have enough battery to finish your round.

 A second standout feature of these carts is how it glides through the course, no matter the terrain.
-The swivel double front wheels with gyroscope tracker keep your clubs safe from unexpected uneven ground, like unfilled divots.
+The swivel double front wheels with the gyroscope tracker keep your clubs safe from unexpected uneven ground, like unfilled divots.

 Key Features: